progrium/topframe/README.md

 ```

 Currently, this is the preferred way to install as anything else requires a much more elaborate
-release process with Apple code signing, etc. Specifying `GOBIN` is optional, but lets you specify
+release process with Apple code signing, etc. Specifying `GOBIN` lets you say
-where to install the binary, ensuring it is put in your `PATH`.
+where to install the binary, ensuring it is put in your `PATH`, but is optional if Go is more setup.

 ```
 $ topframe